 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.54% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bland doesn't have a public transportation system that people use for their commute.

 The overall education level of Bland is somewhat higher than in the average US city of 21.84%: 25.23% of adults 25 and older in the town have at least a bachelor's degree.